 If we recall the two basic chemical difference between DNA and RNA, then we get these two differences:

 1. The presence of 2’-Hydroxyl (-OH) group on RNA.

-RNA, however, is a stable molecule as the presence of negative charge (–ve) on sugar-phosphate backbone protects it from attack by Hydroxyl ions (OH–) that would lead to Hydrolytic cleavage.
+RNA, however, is a stable molecule as the presence of negative charge (–ve) on the sugar-phosphate backbone protects it from attack by Hydroxyl ions (OH–) that would lead to Hydrolytic cleavage.
 But, the presence of 2’-Hydroxyl (-OH) group makes the RNA susceptible to Base-catalyzed hydrolysis.
-Moreover, RNA is also prone to Auto-Hydrolysis when it is single stranded.
+Moreover, RNA is also prone to Auto-Hydrolysis when it is single-stranded.
 This spontaneous cleavage reaction takes place in basic solutions, where free hydroxyl ions in solution can easily deprotonate the 2’-Hydroxyl (-OH) group of the Ribose sugar.